debashishsanyal/Academic-projects/MastersColumbia/Spring 2016/Introduction to dabases/Project 1/README.md

-# w4111-Project
+# Introduction to Databases project:
-Introduction to Databases project:
+w4111: Introduction to Databases - Evan Jones, Columbia University Spring 2016
 This application is a search platform that allows users to find Academicians, Researchers, Publication, Conferences or Journals based on multiple search criteria.
 PostgreSQL database.
 Python with Flask for the back end.